ciena-frost/bunsen-tutorial/README.md

 ![Submit alert](images/submit-alert.png)

-#### Disable During Submission
+#### Disable Form During Submission

 In the event you have the form wired up to a real backend you may want to disable the form while you are waiting for the API request to complete.
-For this demo lets make the submission wait a couple seconds before presenting the alert and during that time disable the entire form in an effort to simulate a slow API request.
+For this demo lets make the submission wait a few seconds before presenting the alert and during that time disable the entire form in an effort to simulate a slow API request.
 We will leverage the `disabled` property of the `frost-bunsen-form` component to disable the form.
+We will also updated the disabled property of our submit button so that it is disabled whenver the form is invalid or the submission is in flight.

 *app/templates/signup.hbs*